HologramEducation/hologram-cpp/README.md

 ## MacOS
 Give it a test run!

-PPP hasn't been added yet so connecting is not possible, but sending messages and getting SMS should work
+PPP hasn't been added yet so creating a data connection is not possible, but sending messages and getting SMS work

 ### Required Frameworks:
  * IOKit